Staff

 Jamila Jarmon, Board Chair

 Jamila was raised in Honolulu and is a graduate of the George Washington University and William S. Richardson School of Law at the University of Hawai‘i at Mānoa.
 As a practicing attorney, Jamila has experience in civil litigation, real estate, poverty law, and environmental law.
+Jamila champions justice and equity in all her work.
 She has served on numerous boards, currently also serving on the board of Aloha Harvest and Ceeds of Peace, and has worked with many community organizations, including the Medical-Legal Partnership for Children in Hawai‘i and at the Domestic Violence Action Center.
-She was COO and General Counsel at Chewbox, a software start up that reimagines food service as a sustainable vehicle of social justice.
-She was formerly General Counsel at Elemental Excelerator, a clean tech growth accelerator based in Honolulu.
 Jamila is currently the Manager of Growth Strategy for the Electrification of Transportation (EoT) at Hawaiian Electric Company.
 Jamila oversees EoT’s strategy to support the rapid growth of EVs and EV load.
 In 2019, Jamila was named one of Hawai‘i’s most influential young leaders by Pacific Business News as one of the 40 Under 40 and she was selected as a Pacific Century Fellow to be part of a cohort of emerging leaders creating innovative solutions to Hawai‘i’s problems.
+Most recently, she was selected as a 2024-2025 Obama Foundation Asia-Pacific Leader.

 Altagracia Falvey, Board Secretary